-Although ‘Mannerism’ is mainly applied to Italian art, there was also ‘Northern Mannerism,’ used to describe the work of north European artists such as Goltzius, Uytewael, and Spranger active in the late 16th and early 17th centuries, whose twisting, intricate compositions reached a large audience through the highly accomplished prints made after them by printmakers such as Müller and Sadeler.
+Although “Mannerism” is mainly applied to Italian art, there was also “Northern Mannerism,” used to describe the work of north European artists such as Goltzius, Uytewael, and Spranger active in the late sixteenth and early seventeenth centuries, whose twisting, intricate compositions reached a large audience through the highly accomplished prints made after them by printmakers such as Müller and Sadeler.
 Many of these artists worked from the 1580s onwards for the Emperor Rudolf II at his court in Prague.

 With permission, from: The Concise Oxford Dictionary of Art Terms, Michael Clarke, Deborah Clarke. © 2012 Oxford University Press.
 Available at Oxford Art Online